alphafox02/WarDragon-ATAK-Plugin/README.md

 ## Releases & Source
 - Binary-only distribution.
 Source code is not published at this time; licensing may change in the future.
 - Copyright © 2025 CEMAXECUTER LLC.
 All rights reserved.
+- If you installed any early pre-release builds, uninstall them before installing this release (signing keys changed).

 ## Support
 - Issues/feedback: open a GitHub issue.